Distributed Fed-Curtain Array, using Stacked "X" Rhombics in a Steerable Array, K0UO's NE antenna

 height above ground, in wavelengths, of the bottom row of radiating elements.

 The drivers are radiating in horizontal, because horizontally polarized waves are less absorbed by earth reflections.
 The lowest row is mounted more than .75 wavelength above the ground, to prevent ground reflections from interfering with the radiation pattern.
 This allows most of the radiation to be concentrated in a narrow main lobe aimed a few degrees above the horizon, which is ideal for DX transmission.
-A curtain array without a reflector has gain of 20 dB greater than a simple dipole antenna, now that is real gain!
+A curtain array without a reflector has gain of 20 dB greater than a simple dipole antenna

 A reflector can be added behind the array driver, typically about 1/8 to 1⁄3 λ away.
 The reflector consisting of parallel wires in the same orientation as the driver.
 If this was not present, the curtain would radiate equally forward and backward.
-The driven elements can be half-wave dipoles in phase but K0UO is using a X Rhombic configuration mounted in a plane with the reflector wires oriented parallel or X to the driver.
+The driven elements can be half-wave dipoles in phase but, K0UO is using a X Rhombic configuration mounted in a plane with the reflector wires oriented parallel or X to the driver.

 In a simulation the HRS antenna radiation pattern consists of a main lobe with two major side lobes.

 K0UO's Curtain Array with Distributed-fed and using W7YRV "X" rhombics is a traveling wave antenna, which is a non resonant traveling wane antenna.
-The rhombic antenna can radiate at elevation angles close to the horizon, and is called a Traveling wave or a Leaky-Wave Antenna (rhombics are fast wave), with a phase velocity greater than the speed of light.
+The rhombic antenna can radiate at elevation angles close to the horizon, and is called a Traveling wave or a Leaky-Wave Antenna (rhombics are fast traveling wave antennas), with a phase velocity greater than the speed of light.
 This type of RF wave radiates continuously along its length, and hence the propagation wave=number kz is complex, consisting of both a phase and an attenuation constant.
 A highly directive beams at an arbitrary specified angle can be achieved with this type of antenna, with a low side lobe level.
 The phase constant of the wave controls the beam angle (and this can be varied changing the frequency, while the attenuation constant α controls the beamwidth.
 The aperture distribution can also be easily tapered to control the side lobe level or beam shape.
-Leaky-wave antennas can be divided into two important categories, uniform and periodic, depending on the type of guiding wire cable structure
+Leaky-wave antennas can be divided into two important categories, uniform and periodic, depending on the type of guiding wire cable structure.

 The antenna then can also be electronically steered to some degree (+-30D).
 Or in a scenario using two standard or X rhombics sacked 1/2 to 1 wavelength above one another one could also use phasing to change the takeoff angle lobes.
 Using open feeders each line feeding the antenna can be manipulated by switching phasing, which effectively steers it up to 30 degrees either side of Center, before losing the efficiency or disturbing the beam width.
 Shortwave broadcasters are doing this and call them Steerable Arrays .
 I use fixed components with (3) fixed values for steering (+-30D) that are switch as need.

-The phasing of elements employed in the stack are selected to form the required azimuthal and elevation radiation characteristics required to work a station, (as an example, on 40 or 20 meters: low angle DX on F layer or high angle local stations in the daytime).
+The phasing of elements employed in the stack are selected to form the required azimuthal and elevation radiation characteristics required to work a station, (as an example, on 40 or 20 meters: Low angle DX on F layer, or high angle local stations in the daytime).

-Below: Real Far Field Measurements Showing Steering for the K0UO Array
+Below: Real Far Field Measurements Showing Steering for the K0UO Array,

 Phasing Left 30-degrees Center Phasing Right 30-degree